shaheedghazi/Truecaller-Telegram-Bot/README.md

 The lib truecallerjs is used as a module.
 The bot is able to detect phone number formats (country codes) as well as spacings from text.
 Upon input, it will look for a phone number and pass it to truecallerjs to get details.
 Selected details such as name & country are sent back to the user.

-The app is work in progress (WIP) and will provide real time notifications by detecting calling notifications and extracting phone number that is calling.
+The app is work in progress (WIP) and will provide real time notifications by detecting calling notifications by extracting phone number that is calling.

 <br>